RGB-WG/rgb-node/README.md

 a multi-threaded single process or as a set of managed threads within a wallet app.

+For an easy test setup that allows to experience the node's capabilities, you can check out the [0.1 demo](doc/demo-0.1/).

 ## Design

 The node (as other nodes maitained by LNP/BP Standards Association and Pandora